Skip to content

 • architect, surveyor, structural engineer and agent fees

-• statutory consent fees, ie for planning permission, advertisement consent, listed building consent and building warrant fees - please note that fees are only funding eligible where these are linked to works, ie fees are not an eligible cost in isolation
+• statutory consent fees, such as for planning permission, advertisement consent, listed building consent and building warrant fees - please note that fees are only funding eligible where these are linked to works, fees are not an eligible cost in isolation

 Contingency and VAT